Becoming a New Student at MCC is easy!

 Paying for college can be a challenge and to help you meet your college expenses, MCC participates in all forms of Federal Financial Aid.
 Applying and collecting all documentation early is important.
 All new students are encouraged to take a few moments to review the following information:

 - What is Financial Aid exactly?

 - Online Resources

 3 Assessment & Testing

-Once you have submitted your application, you should plan to take the Accuplacer course placement assessment test through the Center for Academic Placement and Support (CAPS).
-They are located in Room 268 and can be reached at (603) 206-8140.
+Once you have submitted your application, you should plan to take the Accuplacer course placement assessment test through the Academic Success Center.
+They are located in the Learning Commons (Room 268) and can be reached at (603) 206-8140.